 David Blaikie Architects

-This “glass box” extension and remodelling of the ground floor rear rooms allows the new kitchen and dining spaces of this Category B listed, Victorian townhouse to “spill out” into a south-facing garden.
-The remodelling of the rear rooms and modest extension is part of an overall refurbishment of the whole house.
+This “glass box” extension and remodelling of the ground floor rear rooms allows the new kitchen and dining spaces of this, Category B listed, Victorian townhouse to “spill out” into a south-facing garden.
+The remodelling of the rear rooms and modest extension is integrated with the overall refurbishment of the whole house.

 Lairdsland Primary School, Kirkintilloch (contract value not for publication)